 You can change your money in Tunisia, most major currencies except for the Australian Dollar are accepted.
 Don’t change too much in one go – it’s a non-convertible currency so you could end up severely out of pocket.
-Cash is the only option in Libya as credit cards and travellers cheques are rarely accepted.
-US dollars, Sterling and Euros are acceptable cash currencies to exchange.

 EU, USA and Canadian visitors need no Visa, although Australians and Kiwis may need to obtain one before travel.
 Tunisia is generally welcoming of travellers from most nations.

 Tunisia is a bilingual nation, with Arabic ruling the roost as an official language but nearly everyone here speaks French.
 English and German are taught in schools, but not so widely spoken socially.